R2Northstar/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 world/dev/generic_grey.vmt
 ```

-Ensure the filename (excluding extension) and folder structure are **exactly the same** for both the texture file and the material file.
+Ensure the filename (excluding file extension) and folder structure are **exactly the same** for both the texture file and the material file.

 ---